digvijay-goswami/Email_spam_detector/README.md

 ### Deploy to Render

 1. Create a new GitHub repository and upload this whole `email-spam-detector` folder.
-2. In Render, create a new **Web Service**, connect the repository, and choose the Docker runtime.
+2. In Render, create a new **Web Service**, connect the repository and choose the Docker runtime.
 Render will use the included `Dockerfile`.
 3. Leave the service port to the platform.
 The app reads its port from the `PORT` environment variable.
 4. Deploy.
 The `/health` endpoint is included for the platform's health check.
 5. Open the URL Render gives you and test one ham and one spam example.